 For at least a couple of decades completing the financial close within five or six business days after the end of the period has been accepted as a best practice.
 As such, that creates an expectation that finance organizations that take longer should work to reduce their closing intervals.
 In updating our last benchmark research on the closing process, Ventana Research has found this not to be the case.
 In fact, the latest research shows that many companies are taking longer to close today than they did five years ago.
 Whereas nearly half (47%) were able to close their quarter or half-year period within six business days back then, just 38 percent are able to do so now.
 Similarly, five years ago 70 percent of companies were able to complete their monthly close in six days; today only half can.
 To be sure, closing quickly still gets lip service: The research confirms that most companies (83%) view closing their books quickly as important or very important.
 Yet far from demonstrating progress, the results show slow closers are regressing.

-Topics: close, Consolidation, Controller, process management, report, XBRL, Business Analytics, Governance, Risk & Compliance (GRC), Accounting, CFO, Data, Document Management, Financial Performance Management (FPM), Information Management (IM), Financial Performance Management
+Topics: Office of Finance, close, Consolidation, Controller, XBRL, Business Analytics, Governance, Risk & Compliance (GRC), CFO, Data, Document Management, Financial Performance Management (FPM), Information Management (IM), Financial Performance Management

 I recently attended the 2012 Global Pricing Forum hosted by Nomis Solutions, a provider of software and services to banking and finance companies.
 This annual event brings together thought leaders and practitioners in the area of pricing and revenue optimization (PRO).
 This technique uses analytics to sift through large data sets to tease out customer behavior characteristics, identify customer segments and quantify their price sensitivities.
 These complex calculations require software designed for the purpose, but most in the financial services industry rely on older methods that produce less-than-optimal results.
 Analytics can help organizations more carefully manage the process of defining offers to customers (especially the levels of discretion offered to account managers and sales people) and the terms and conditions.